wiphalahub/realmint-solana-hackathon/README.md

-# Projeto de loja por meio da Solana Pay
+Store design through Solana Pay

-### **Bem vindo 👋**
+### **Welcome 👋**

-Para começar com este projeto, clone este repositório e siga estes comandos:
+To get started with this project, clone this repository and follow these commands:

-1. Execute `npm install` na raiz do seu diretório
+1. Run `npm install` in the root of your directory
-2. Execute `npm run dev` para iniciar o projeto
+2. Run `npm run dev` to start the project
-3. Comece a codificar!
+3. Start a coder!

-### O que é a pasta .vscode?
+### What is a .vscode noodle?
-Se você usa o VSCode para criar seu aplicativo, incluímos uma lista de extensões sugeridas que ajudarão você a criar este projeto!
-Depois de abrir este projeto no VSCode, você verá um pop-up perguntando se deseja baixar as extensões recomendadas 😊.

-### Perguntas?
-Se tiver algumas perguntas, acesse seu [painel do Bootcamp da WEB3DEV](https://bootcamp.web3dev.com.br/courses) e vincule sua conta do Discord para ter acesso a canais úteis e a seu instrutor!
+If you use VSCode to build your app, we've included a list of suggested extensions that will help you build this project!
+After opening this project in VSCode, you will see a popup asking if you want to download the recommended extensions 😊.